z3y/shaders/README.md

 # Shaders
-A Standard Shader and Surface Shaders replacement for Unity
+A Standard Shader and Surface Shaders replacement for Unity for Built-In pipeline and forward rendering (VRChat)

 ##  Installation
 ### Unity Package Manager